sefinek24/moecounter.js/README.md

 * `theme` - `(default rule34)`: The appearance of the counter.
 * `pixelated` - `(default true; recommended true)`: Should the counter be pixelated?
 * `svg` - `(default false; recommended false)`: Should the module provide SVG data?

+> [!IMPORTANT]
+Remember to inform users that their IP addresses are collected on an external server (api.sefinek.net)!
+If you use the counter exclusively on GitHub (in repositories, etc.), you do not need to do this.

 ## 🤔 Example